PradnyaShinde24/College-Website/README.md

 # College-Website
  This is a secure and responsive website which include various key section like Home, About Us, Gallery, Facilities and Contact Us.
-Tools/Technologies used : HTML, CSS, Javascript, Bootstrap for frontend, PHP and SQL for backend, Visual Studio Code.
 Visitors can easily access all the necessary details online anytime and from anywhere.

+Tools/Technologies used : HTML, CSS, Javascript, Bootstrap PHP, SQL, Visual Studio Code.